mesaifali/academic-resource-portal-advanced/README.md

 Admin usecase:
--admin can see overall info in main dashboard with piechart
+- admin can see overall info in main dashboard with piechart
 - admin can approve/decline the resource that user want to post
 - admin can manage resource like edit and delete.
 - admin can manage user like edit info of user or delete account